shyamsg/Begum/README.md

-# Damian: DAMe's evil sibling
+# Begum: Metabarcoding preprocessing tool

-Damian is a processing tool for metabarcoding data.
-Full documentation for damian, including example usage and answers to FAQs, exists at the associated [github wiki](https://github.com/shyamsg/Damian/wiki).
+Begum is a processing tool for metabarcoding data.
+Full documentation for damian, including example usage and answers to FAQs, exists at the associated [github wiki](https://github.com/shyamsg/Begum/wiki).